|

 - LYNDA:

-Variant of Linda,
+Variant spelling of English Linda,

 meaning "serpent."